UHDanke/gd_docs/suggestions/suggestions.md

 ## Follow Trigger "Y Copy X" / "X Copy Y" options

-These options would be useful for converting X movement into Y and vice-versa.
+These options would be useful for turning X movement into Y movement and vice-versa.

+The only way this can currently be achieved in some manner is with Area Move, but it is quite limited and inconvenient to do.

 ## Decimal Particle Emission